Dee-6777/RedHat-tasks/Task_3/Problem_1/readme.md

 * How to run : Type `sh Code1.sh` in your bash terminal

 * Explanation :
-This code been simply made using modifiers along with echo to get the desired output
+This code uses date modifiers along with echo to get the desired output
     * Used Modifiers :
         *  %A - Day
         *  %m - Month